navis-org/navis/README.md

 ## Documentation
 Visit our documentation [here](https://navis-org.github.io/navis/ "NAVis Documentation")!

+Using an AI coding assistant?
+Point it at [llms.txt](https://navis-org.github.io/navis/llms.txt) - a condensed index of the whole API plus the idioms that are easy to get wrong (brain spaces, units, NBLAST preconditions).

 ## Features
 * **polyglot**: work with and convert between neuron skeletons, meshes, dotprops and images
 * **visualize**: 2D (matplotlib) and 3D (octarine, plotly or k3d) plots